-GREAT BASINBUYING TEAM EVALUATION
+GREAT BASIN BUYING TEAM EVALUATION

 Instruction: The Designated Agency Representative completes the performance evaluation prior to release of the Buying Team.
-Please be detailed.
-The Buying Team Leader shall forward a copy of the rating to the Buying Team Coordinator (see contact information on bottom of form) immediately upon return from assignment.

-eooramator (see contact mormation o in bottom of form, immediately apon is etarri irom assigninent.
-Incident Name/Number: Dates o n Incident: Incident Agency: Buying Team Name: Evaluator Name, Position, Pho ne #: Evaluation Criteria 1.
-Describe the BUYT Leader's strength s and weaknesses.
+Please be detailed and coordinate as need with logistics, dispatch, local agency contacts, etc. The Buying Team Leader shall forward a copy of the rating to the Buying Team Coordinator (see contact information on bottom of form) immediately upon return from assignment.
+Incident Name/Number: Dates o n Incident: Incident Agency: Buying Team Name: Evaluator Name, Position, Phone #: Evaluation Criteria Describe the BUYT Leader's strength s and weaknesses.
 How effective were they at managing the BUYT?
-2. How promptly was the Buying Team able to supply goods and services to m eet incident needs?
+2. How promptly was the Buying Team able to supply goods and services to meet incident needs?
 Please explain.
 3. How was the Buying Team's attitude during the assignment?
 Their ability to anticipate and respond to changing conditions, such as additional incidents and/or workloads?
 Please explain.
-4. Describe how the BUYT coordinated, cooperated and communicated with outside entities (Incident Agency(s) BA(s) Expanded Dispatch IMT(s), local community, local landowners etc.) 5.
+4. Describe how the BUYT coordinated, cooperated, and communicated with outside entities (Incident Agency(s) IBA(s), Expanded Dispatch IMT(s), local community, local landowners etc.) 5.
 How complete was the BUYT's documentation & closeout package?
-5. How well did the team transition?
+6. How well did the team transition?
 Did the team transition to (circle one): Home Unit or Replacement BUYT 7.
 What are the areas this BUYT could improve upon?
 Please give detailed feedback.
-3. What are the areas this BUYT was successful in?
+8. What are the areas this BUYT was successful in?
 Please give detailed feedback.
 This evaluation has been discussed by and between the Designated Agency Representative and the BUYT Leader.
-Agency Representative Name Signature Date Buying Team Leader Name Signature Date rshay@blm.gov (435) 781-4422 (Office) (435) 650-0011 (Cell) (801) 625-5365 (Fax)
+Agency Representative Name Signature Date

-Forward copy of evaluation to Rhonda Shay immediately upon return from assignment
+Forward copy of evaluation to Rhonda Shay immediately upon return from assignment rshay@utah.gov (385)266-2655 (Cell)